-I am a post-doctoral research fellow in the Astrophysics group where I study star and planetary system formation using optical interferometry – a process of combining the light received from multiple telescopes in an array to achieve greater resolution.
-In addition to the Physics Inclusivity Working Group, I am a member of the Institute of Physics’ LGBT+ Physicists and Astronomers Network and one of the coordinators of the University's LGBT+ staff group.
+I am a postdoctoral research fellow in the Astrophysics group where I study star and planetary system formation using optical interferometry – a process of combining the light received from multiple telescopes in an array to achieve greater resolution.
+In addition to the Physics Inclusivity Working Group, I am a member of the Institute of Physics’ LGBT+ Physicists and Astronomers Network and one of the coordinators of the University's LGBTQ+ Staff network.
 I hope to help develop a more inclusive department and help promote the diversity of its staff and students.

 I am Senior Lecturer in Astrophysics and joined the Exeter Astrophysics group in 2004 after holding positions in Cambridge, Manchester and Bonn.
 My research focuses on studies of star formation and molecular clouds using telescopes at infrared and submillimetre wavelengths, including the Spitzer Space Telescope and the 15-metre James Clerk Maxwell Telescope.
 I coordinate the JCMT Gould Belt and Transients surveys of local star-forming regions.
 I currently work part time (70% contract) for a better balance between supporting students and supporting my own two sons.
 I lead the working group on outreach.

-I am a senior lecturer in the Biophysics Group with research interests in the biomechanics and biomaterials of the spine.
-I am also the Director of the Exeter Magnetic Resonance Research Centre.
+I am a senior lecturer in the Biomedical Physics Group with research interests in the biomechanics and biomaterials of the spine.
 I joined the University of Exeter in 2010 when my daughter was 2 years old and so have experience juggling the demands of work and life with young children.
 I am Physics’ Juno Champion and an ally of the University’s LGBTQ+ network.

 I joined the University in 2000 as the Norman Lockyer Professor of Astrophysics to found the Astrophysics Group.
 My research centres around observations I make using astronomical satellites and large telescopes in the area of star formation and extrasolar planets, addressing questions such as how long the Sun and Earth took to form, and whether there are Earth-like planets elsewhere in the Milky Way.